 - A completed MCC divorce form

-When a man requests a divorce, or a woman requests a divorce with reason, it is known as ‘Ta’laq’ and when a woman requests a divorce without due reason; it is known as ‘Khula’.
+- In Fiqh (Islamic Rulings), when a man requests a divorce or a woman asks for a divorce with reason, it is known as ‘Ta’laq’, and when a woman requests a divorce without due cause, it is known as ‘Khula.’

 Individuals cannot request or proceed with a divorce on behalf of other parties.
 All clients must represent themselves throughout the divorce procedure.
 They may be accompanied if they wish.

-Divorces for couples who were married abroad still require a divorce from the court prior to proceeding with the Islamic Divorce Decree.
-A legal court divorce is a necessity prior to contacting MCC for religious divorce services.
+Divorces for couples who have married abroad still require a divorce from the court before proceeding with the Islamic Divorce Decree.
+A legal court divorce is necessary before contacting MCC for religious divorce services.